tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### Mobile

-Note:  Windy plugins including SoarCalc are not compatible with the Windy mobile App but function well within Chrome etc on mobile devices.
+Note:  Windy plugins including SoarCalc are not compatible with the Windy mobile App but SoarCalc functions well within Chrome etc on mobile devices.

 1. Open Chrome or other browser on your mobile device.